openebs/lvm-localpv/design/lvm/resize_workflow.md

 Steps To Be Performed By User:
 1. Update the PVC capacity using `kubectl edit pvc <pvc_name>`

-Note: StorageClass should allow expanding the volume(i.e allowVolumeExpansion field must set to true).
+Note: StorageClass should allow expanding the volume(i.e allowVolumeExpansion field must be set to true).

 ### Implementation Details